-Cyanobacteria (blue green algae) have naturally been present in the lake for centuries.
-A combination of factors allow the algae to grow into blooms that can harmful to human health and degrade our water quality:
+Cyanobacteria (blue green algae) are natually occuring in freshwater lakes, ponds, and surface waters.
+A combination of factors allow the algae to grow into blooms that can harmful to human and animal health and degrade our water quality:

-- Phosphorus and nitrogen inputs (nutrients) from the surrounding watershed feed the algae.
+- Phosphorus and nitrogen inputs (nutrients) from the surrounding watershed fuel algal growth.

-- Hot, sunny, and calm weather creates ideal algae growing conditions.
+- Hot, sunny, and calm weather creates ideal cyanobacteria growing conditions.

 - Nutrients originate in the watershed and have many sources.
-Reducing nutrients from the watershed is the only strategy we have to prevent another bloom.
+Reducing nutrients from the watershed is the only strategy we have to help limit our impact.

 What to look for: